Saturday, 13 September 2014

 But if I am not to be spending my days transfixed to a post with nails as my handsome host takes the carefullest of aims from his crossbow at the bull's-eye on my naked flesh, I must face the more mundane slings and arrows of Employment and Support Allowance (if I can get back on it, that is).

 During the long years that I signed on the dole in Clapham Road, I came to stare with a sort of incredulous joy at the rows and rows of my florid, awkward signatures that I could glimpse through the gap in the glass of the dole officer's glass window.
-What a kind and foolish state, I always thought, to give one so much money for doing nothing.
+What a kind and foolish state, I always thought, to give one so much money for nothing.
 In the thirty or so years that I signed on they only ever found me one possible job, and that was right near the start of my career, long ago, in Crawley, where I grew up, to be a printer's apprentice.
 How could I have explained to them that I would only succeed in getting the ink all over myself, that I was a writer, not a printer?

-But I didn't have to bother even to meet them, because only a day or two after their letter arrived an unexpected further communication came in which it was announced that the authorities had micalculated my academic points, that these were better than they had appeared to be, and so I was on my way to Oxford, where I never wrote or researched a single word of my risible thesis during the eight idle months I spent there.
+But I didn't have to bother even to meet them, because only a day or two after their letter arrived an unexpected further communication came in, which it was announced that the authorities had micalculated my academic points, that these were better than they had appeared to be, and so I was on my way to Oxford, where I never wrote or researched a single word of my risible thesis during the eight idle months I spent there.
 Happy days.
 I could throw the pot of printer's ink in the dole people's faces, be hateful to whomever I wanted in Oxford, finally desert my supervisor without saying goodbye.

 Oh, dear, the Golden Age of British Indolence, through which I lived so long, is no more!
 I shall be over sixty when I return to London, and you used to be able effectively to retire at that age on Pension Credit, and accommodation of your choice would be provided without question, but no more!
 At the age of sixty you used to enter a brave new world of a million free lunch clubs and endless health checks and the smiling love of everyone, but no more!
 All you get now is the 60-plus Oyster Card, and that's just so that you can stand jammed-packed with a mass of multiracial others between office block and supermarket and home.
 And if you're not happy with the bus or tube or train, then it's on yer bike.
 And if you don't like the bike, relocate to North Shields.